Prepare for a biological threat with FLIR's IBAC 2 biological threat monitor

 Overall, FLIR’s IBAC 2 is an obvious and convenient choice to aid public safety.
-For further information, pricing or to request a demonstration, please enquire using the link below.
+For further information, pricing or to request a demonstration, please inquire using the link below.

 Understanding Ricin from a Defensive Viewpoint: G.D.
 Griffiths, Toxins, 2011, 3, 11, 1373-1392